robert-hh/CS1237/README.md

-# CS1237: MicroPython class for the CS1237 ADC
+# CS1237: MicroPython classes for the CS1237 and CS1238 ADC

-This is a short and simple class for the CS1237 ADC.
+This is a short and simple class for the CS1237 and CS1238 ADC.
 It supports reading the ADC value, reading the temperature and configuring the various device modes.
+In the following document, the CS1237 or cs1237 is used for both CS1237 and CS1238, unless otherwise stated.

 Tested with MicroPython ports for RP2040, STM32, SAMD, i.MX RT (e.g. Teensy),
 ESP32, ESP8266, NRF52840 and W600.
 Approximate times for reading an ADC value: